-Table 5-2 Install the Smart Battery
+Table 5-3 Install the Smart Battery

-Step Operation Diagram 1 Turn off the smart battery before installing the battery.

-Slowly insert the smart battery into the battery compartment on the aircraft fuselage, and you will hear a clicking sound when the battery is in place.
+Tuble 3.3 mistan the Jillare Baccery Step Operation Diagram 1 Turn off the smart battery before installing the battery.
+P.M.
+2 Slowly insert the smart battery into the battery compartment on the aircraft fuselage, and you will hear a clicking sound when the battery is in place.